THINGS TO DO IN JUPITER- 5 FUN WILDLIFE SIGHTINGS @ JUPITER OUTDOOR CENTER

 They stretch out their legs and neck to catch the sun.
 Is that turtle yoga?

-Loggerhead, green and other sea turtles are common in Jupiter Inlet waterways.
+Loggerhead, green and other sea turtles are common on Things To Do in Jupiter tours in Jupiter Inlet waterways.

 Take a paddle near DuBois Park — we call that Turtle Cove — and you’re likely to see them frolicking in the sea grass.

 Pedal and step quietly, and you’re like to come upon deer throughout Riverbend Park.

 The animals like to hang out and feed along Pond Trail and Reese Trail.

 Early mornings or late afternoons are the best things To Do in Jupiter times for the best sightings.

 The shaded, crushed-gravel trails make for easy pedaling.

 Spotting sea cows is easy in the pristine waters around the Jupiter Inlet Lighthouse.